MikeMaximus/gbm/GBM/readme.txt

 I've done my best to make sure the upgrade process allows everyone to continue using their existing data and configurations.

-However, users who are sharing a backup folder between multiple PCs will experience data loss at some point due to the changes in this version.
+However, users who are sharing a backup folder between multiple PCs may experience data loss at some point due to the changes in this version.
 Please read "Known Issue #1" in this file for details.

 All Platforms: